“My mum has a bit of a reputation for winning at garage sale shopping,” says Car Next Door borrower Willow, from Brunswick.

 - book a larger vehicle for picking things up at a later time.

 Consider parking ahead of time.
-Don’t expect that you’ll find a park outside, especially for popular garage sales.
+If you live in the city, don’t expect that you’ll find a park outside, especially for popular garage sales.
 Parking a few blocks away and walking can be quicker than cruising for a park nearby.
 If you can, get a friend to drive: they can drop you off to do Step 2, go round the block, and only park if it looks promising.
 (They’ll need to be a member, of course - they can join for free in a few minutes.)

 Get an early night.
 Ever noticed those “No Earlybirds!” warnings on garage sale ads?
 Only suckers pay attention, and suckers do not win at garage sales.
 Pick up your car the night before, and set your alarm.